dbbs-lab/bsb-core/docs/getting-started/guide_simulation.rst

   .. literalinclude:: /../examples/tutorials/nest-simulation.py
     :language: python
+    :lines: 1-44

 Running the Simulation
 ----------------------

-Simulations are separated from the reconstruction pipeline (see the `top level guide`), which means you do not need to recompile your network to add a simulation to your stored Configuration.
+Simulations are separated from the reconstruction pipeline (see the :doc:`top level guide <top-level-guide>`), which means you do not need to recompile your network to add a simulation to your stored Configuration.
-In this example, we only modified the `Configuration` in the `simulation` block but this updates were not been saved in the network file.
+In this example, we only modified the ``Configuration`` in the :guilabel:`simulations` block but this updates were not been saved in the network file.
-So, you need to update your file, using either the `reconfigure` command or the
+So, you need to update your file, using either the ``reconfigure`` command or the

 .. tab-set-code::